JetBrains/intellij-sdk-docs/topics/tutorials/editor_basics/working_with_text.md

 The complete `EditorIllustrationAction.actionPerformed()` method is shown below:
 * Note the selection in the document is replaced by a string using a method on the `Document` object, but the method call is wrapped in a write action.
-* After the document change, the new text is de-selected by a call to the primary caret.
+* After the document changes, the new text is deselected by a call to the primary caret.

 ```java
 public class EditorIllustrationAction extends AnAction {